 While Ginsberg’s delirious, and subversive, homoeroticism is reflected in almost every frame of The Last of England, the influence of T.S.
 Eliot’s “The Waste Land” is even more pervasive, but on a deeper structural, imagistic, and thematic level.
 Despite the fact that Jarman never refers to the poem by title, his picture seems almost an (unofficial) cinematic adaptation of “The Waste Land,” translating it not only into a new medium but a different historical, and artistic, era.

-In more general terms, Eliot's poem, like Jarman's film, is defined by dizzying shifts in time, location, and character (or psychological) focus but always with the "unreal city" of London as a point of return; its radical alternation of tone, from elegiac to satirical to prophetic; and the underlying mythic journey of a quest for healing and spiritual wholeness. its vast, dissonant range of allusions to world cultures from ancient to modern, religions from Hindu to Judeo-Christian, music from medieval to jazz.
-To keep the length of this (lengthy) review down, I've only outlined the most essential connections between Eliot and Jarman, but you can find many more if this comparison interests you: here for your reference is a free, unabridged copy of "The Waste Land".
+In more general terms, Eliot’s poem, like Jarman’s film, is defined by dizzying shifts in time, location, and character (or psychological) focus – but always with the “unreal city” of London as a point of return; its radical alternation of tone, from elegiac to satirical to prophetic; and the underlying mythic journey of a quest for healing and spiritual wholeness. its vast, dissonant range of allusions to world cultures from ancient to modern, religions from Hindu to Judeo-Christian, music from medieval to jazz.
+To keep the length of this (lengthy) review down, I’ve only outlined the most essential connections between Eliot and Jarman, but you can find many more in “The Waste Land” itself.